How to Create an Outline for your Non-fiction Book (Template Included)

 What is a Book Outline?

 A book outline is a set of ideas and content that will go into your book.
-The outline acts like an agenda of major points and events that have to be included in the book you are planning to write.
+The outline acts like an agenda of significant points and events that have to be included in the book you are planning to write.

 A book outline lays the foundation for an organized writing process.
 You can use the outline as a roadmap for your book.